olaviinha/ChordsGuruTurbo100aDeluxe/README.md

 ---

-`chords2midi.py` can be used to save the chord progression as a MIDI file.
+`chords2midi.py` is a bonus utility that can be used to save a chord progression from the web app as MIDI file.
 It accepts all Chords Guru Turbo 100a Deluxe options as paremeters.
-Chords need to be given as comma-separated strings of MIDI notes separated by pipes (`--chords "60,63|74,77,79"`).
-Live demo uses a web API for chords2midi.py.
+Press <kbd>.</kbd> in the web app to reveal full command to save your current work as midi.
+The [online demo](https://ki.gy/cv) uses a web API for chords2midi.py, so you can directly use the web app's own [Export MIDI file] button instead of using this utility.